Skip to main content

 });

-// `name` is a shareable state, it might be held by others,
+// `name` is a shareable state that can be held by other people,

 @$text { on_disposed: move |_| u.unsubscribe() }